CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06a-content-understanding.md

 ## Summary

-In this lab, you explored how Azure AI Content Understanding within Microsoft Foundry enables intelligent document processing by transforming unstructured documents into structured, machine-readable information.
+In this lab, you explored how **Azure AI Content Understanding** in **Microsoft Foundry** enables intelligent document and image processing by transforming unstructured content into structured, machine-readable information.
+You created a Microsoft Foundry project and used the **Content Understanding** playground to analyze both sample documents and real-world PCB images using multiple prebuilt analyzers.

-You learned how different analyzers provide progressively richer insights:
+During the lab, you learned how different analyzers provide progressively richer insights:

-OCR/Read extracts raw text from documents and images.
+* **OCR/Read** extracts text from documents and images.
-Layout identifies document structure, including paragraphs, tables, and reading order.
+* **Layout** identifies the document structure, including paragraphs, tables, and reading order.
-Receipt extracts structured business information such as key-value pairs and fields from business documents.
+* **Receipt** extracts structured business information such as key-value pairs and receipt fields.

-You also explored the generated Python SDK code and learned how developers can integrate Azure AI Content Understanding into custom applications to automate document analysis and build intelligent document processing solutions.
+Finally, you examined the automatically generated **Python SDK** sample code to understand how applications authenticate with Azure AI Content Understanding, submit documents for analysis, and consume the structured JSON results returned by the service.

-By completing this lab, you gained practical experience using Microsoft Foundry and Azure AI Content Understanding to extract text, document structure, and business-specific information for real-world AI-powered document processing scenarios.
+By completing this lab, you gained practical experience using Microsoft Foundry and Azure AI Content Understanding to analyze documents and images, extract meaningful information, and understand how these capabilities can be integrated into AI-powered applications for intelligent document processing.

 ### Congratulations, you’ve successfully completed the hands-on lab!